lucky-wolf/DW2-XL/README.md

 - Synchronized all [Ftr] components to that of their starship equivalents (armor to armor, shields to shields, etc.)
 - Added missing t8 ion PD and Ftr tech
 - Synchronized all [PD] components to that of the [S] equivalent
+- Added a bunch of new [PD] tech levels
+- Normalized all research costs

 ### v1.18.2
 - Updated for 1176 beta release